EkoLabs/android-native-sdk/README.md

 # API
 ## EkoPlayer
 This is the view in which the eko player will reside.
 It will also forward any events from the player to the rest of the app.
+### Static
+#### EkoPlayer.clearData(context: Context)
+Clears all the all EkoPlayer's Webview data, including: cache, cookies and javasctript storage.
+NOTE: Since Webview data in Android is shared at the app level, calling this method will clear the data for all of the app's Webviews.
 ### Properties
 #### appName: String
 App name is for analytics purposes.
 Will default to the bundle id if not set.